-Your assessment will either be External (E) such as an official exam set by Pearson, Synoptic (S) which means the task is set by Pearson or Internal (I), approved by Pearson but assessed by your teacher.
+Assessment will either be External (E) such as an official exam set by Pearson, Synoptic (S) which means the task is set by Pearson or Internal (I), approved by Pearson but assessed by your teacher.

-In addition to the four units we study for the Extended Certificate, we add four additional units.
+In addition to the four units studied for the Extended Certificate, four additional units are added.
 Each of these are listed below.

+ENTRANCE CRITERIA:

+GCSE Maths and English at Grade c or above and BTEC L2 in Travel and Tourism is preferred but not essential.
-Unit 4: Managing the Customer Experience Unit type: Internal Portfolio/ Mandatory Unit Guided learning hours: 90

-Unit 5: Travel and Tourism Enterprises Unit type: Internal Portfolio / Mandatory Unit Guided learning hours:

-Unit 7 : Sustainable Tourism Unit type: Internal Portfolio/ Optional Unit Guided learning hours: 90

-Unit 16 : Researching Current Travel Trends and Key Issues in Travel and Tourism Unit type: Internal Portfolio/ Mandatory Unit Guided learning hours: 120
+Unit 4: Managing the Customer Experience Unit type: Internal Portfolio/ Mandatory Unit Guided learning hours: 90 Unit 5: Travel and Tourism Enterprises Unit type: Internal Portfolio / Mandatory Unit Guided learning hours: Unit 7: Sustainable Tourism Unit type: Internal Portfolio/ Optional Unit Guided learning hours: 90 Unit 16: Researching Current Travel Trends and Key Issues in Travel and Tourism Unit type: Internal Portfolio/ Mandatory Unit